Extremal graphs for the odd prism: Introduction

 \end{theorem}

-Before showing the extremal graphs in Theorem \ref{C3}, we need to fix the following notation, which originally appears in Xiao, Katona, Xiao and Zamora \cite{Xiao}.
+Before showing the extremal graphs in Theorem \ref{C3}, we need to define some graphs, which originally appears in Xiao, Katona, Xiao and Zamora \cite{Xiao}.
 Let $K_{i,n-i}$ be the complete bipartite graph on parts $X$ and $Y$ with $|X|=i$ and $|Y|=n-i$, respectively.
 On the one hand, if $3 \mid i$, then embedding $\frac{i}{3}$ vertex-disjoint triangles in the class $X$ and keeping the class $Y$ unchanged, we get a new graph on $n$ vertices, and denoted by $H^{i}_{n}$.
 On the other hand, if $3\centernot\mid i$, then choosing an integer $ j\in [1, i]$ such that $3\mid (i-j)$, we define $F^{i,j}_{n}$ as the graph obtained from $K_{i,n-i}$ by embedding a star on $j$ vertices, and $\frac{i-j}{3}$ vertex-disjoint triangles in the class $X$, where the star is disjoint from any triangle.
-Clearly, one can observe that both $H_n^i$ and $F_n^{i,j}$ are $C_{2k+1}\square P_2$-free for any possible $i$ and $j$.
-In addition, for small integer $n$, we need to introduce three exceptional graphs $G_1,G_2$ and $G_3$; see Figure \ref{678}.
+Clearly, one can observe that both $H_n^i$ and $F_n^{i,j}$ are $C_{2k+1}^{\square}$-free for any $i$ and $j$.
+In addition, for small $n$, we introduce three exceptional graphs $G_1,G_2$ and $G_3$; see Figure \ref{678}.

-The extremal graphs for $C_3 \square P_2$ are presented in the following tables.
+The extremal graphs for $C_3^{ \square}$ are presented in the following tables.

-\begin{theorem} For $n\geq 6$, the extremal graphs for $C_3\square P_2 $ are the following ones.
+\begin{theorem} For $n\geq 6$, the extremal graphs for $C_3^{\square}$ are the following ones.

 Moreover, for $n\ge 9$, we have the following extremal graphs.

 where $j$ can be chosen as any possible integer satisfying $1\le j\leq i$ and $3 \mid (i-j)$. \end{theorem}